Smoking a Turkey for Thanksgiving

 My resulting turkey was super-dark on the outside, probably due to the excess smoke and the rub.
 But, beneath the surface was tender, juicy meat.
 And the drippings made flavorful gravy with a hint of hickory.
 The next day, after getting most of the meat from the bones, I simmered the carcass overnight in a slow-cooker, and the full-bodied broth made a great Turkey & Wild Rice Soup.

-This time, the turkey was more of a golden brown and less burned-looking.
+This time, the turkey was more of a golden brown and less browned.
 But the meat was tender and juicy, and the flavorful leftovers made phenomenal sandwiches, soup and turkey-topped salads.
 Where there’s smoke, there’s great turkey!

 If you have any tips for barbecuing turkey, please add them in the comments section!
 There’s so much more to know.